masher92/UKCP18/RegionalRainfallStats/ReadMe.md

 * JJA Percentiles (95, 97, 99, 99.5, 99.75, 99.9)

 <ins> Plotting statistics </ins>
+Plots of the JJA statistic values at each grid cell are plotted within two scripts:
-The "RegionalStats_plotting.py" script contains code to create a plot for each of the JJA statistics of the values at each grid cell.
-Each plot includes 12 subplots for the 12 ensemble members.
+* The "RegionalStats_plotting.py" -- for each statistic each plot includes 12 subplots for the 12 ensemble members showing the value of the statistic at each grid cell
-The "RegionalEnsembleSummary_plotting" script contains code for plotting two plots for each JJA statistic.
-These summarise for each grid cell, for each statistic, 1. the mean value across all 12 ensemble members and 2. the ensemble spread (the standard deviation).
+* The "RegionalEnsembleSummary_plotting" -- for each statistic two plots are created: 1.
+A plot of the mean value across all 12 ensemble members at each grid cell and 2.
+A plot of the ensemble spread (the standard deviation) at each grid cell.

 In both cases plots can be generated for any of three defined regions:
 * The UK (trimmed to the coastlines)
 * The Northern region (North East, North West, Yorkshire and the Humber)
 * A square region centred on Leeds

 The code can also be adapted to allow plotting of either wet/all hours statistics and, for the plots with subplots, to use either a shared colobar and scale across the 12 ensemble members of to give each subplot its own colorbar and scale.